TQP0403/todo-list/README.md

 - [License](#license)

 ## Features
-- RESTful API endpoints for managing todo task:
+- RESTful API endpoints for managing todo task
 - Create, read, update, and delete todo task
-- User authentication and authorization using JWT-Go:
+- User authentication and authorization using JWT-Go
 - Secure login and access control for protected endpoints
-- Database persistence with PostgreSQL via GORM:
+- Database persistence with PostgreSQL via GORM
-- Persistent storage of todo items
+- Persistent storage of tasks
-- Clear project structure and documentation:
+- Clear project structure
 - Easy to understand and maintain

 ## Requirements